jsaintrocc/myblvmgncube/manual/guide/03-frame-sides.md

 4. Mount 2 of the 20mm lower brackets, that you prepared earlier, flush against feet in the cutout section of the feet.
-This will be used to make sure the 496mm extrusion is exactly 20mm inset, when attached to the 560mm extrusions.
+This will be used to make sure the 496mm extrusion is inset exactly 20mm when attached to the 560mm extrusions.
 Tighten to the 560mm extrusion while keeping them snug with the bottom ledge in the foot cutout.
 Repeat for the other lower corner.

     ![](img/03-lowerBracketTighten.jpeg)\
     *fig 2.11*